 - Meet the Coaches

 STEM Success Coach | Building – 14 Room 1411B

 - Join American Indian Science and Engineering Society Chapter (AISES) on campus.

 - Be a part of Native American Student Organization (NASO).

-- Listen and learn from female STEM Professionals through a Speaker Series.
+- Listen and learn from female STEM Professionals through our STEM Like A Girl Speaker Series.

 - Enjoy and participate in cultural events and more!